If users can’t find your content, does it even exist? The answer is that it might as well not. So, optimizing for content discovery is essential.

 Don’t let old and underperforming content hinder users from finding the right content.

-Here are suggested ways to get started with content cleanup:
+Here are suggested ways to get started with content discovery cleanup:

 Focus on tried-and-true practices that will help search engines, such as Google and the search engines on your website or mobile app, retrieve the right content.

-Here are suggested ways to get started with content optimization:
+Here are suggested ways to get started with content discovery optimization:

 Your users shouldn’t have to do the work of finding your content.
 Start thinking about how your company can take on the burden of connecting your customers with the right content.

-Here are suggested ways to get started with content personalization:
+Here are suggested ways to get started with content personalization for better content discovery:

 To personalize content delivery as well as deliver content efficiently across channels, touchpoints, and devices, your content needs coding.
 Your content management system or content marketing platform or artificial intelligence solution (such as a chat bot) doesn’t magically make that happen.

-Here are suggested ways to get started with content coding:
+Here are suggested ways to get started with content coding to aid content discovery:

 Follow these steps and suggestions to begin to put together a plan for improving content discovery.
 Once you have identified what your organization needs to do to get started with content discovery, an essential next step is to find out (using a tool such as ContentWRX) how your content is currently performing in terms of discoverability/findability.
 Understanding where you are will help you determine how fast and how far you have to go to make sure users can find your content.
 You can also learn more about content discovery in The Content Advantage or by partnering with Content Science.